liqotech/liqo/docs/pages/User/dashboard.md

 The first time you access LiqoDash, it is likely that your browser will show you a warning that you are trying to access a website that uses a self-signed certificate, and thus it is not trusted by default.
 Simply accept the risk and continue to access the dashboard.

+If you are exposing LiqoDash through an Ingress, you can either use a certificate provided by a public trusted Certificate Authority (like
+[Let's encrypt](https://letsencrypt.org/)) or a self-signed one.

+### Differences between access methods
+#### When to use Port-Forward
+Using `kubectl port-forward` to access the dashboard service is usually meant for testing/debugging purposes.
+It is not a long term solution, as it require to always run the port-forward and keep it active.
+However, if you just want to access the dashboard via localhost, this is the easiest method.
+#### When to use NodePort
+Using a NodePort means that a specific port is opened on all the Nodes, and traffic sent to this port is forwarded to a service (in this case the dashboard).
+It is not recommended to use this method to directly expose a service on the internet, but if you are going to use the dashboard on the same machine your cluster is, that is a simple and valid solution.
+#### When to use Ingress
+Using Ingress is probably the best way to expose LiqoDash, especially if you want to access it through the internet.
+It can provide load balancing, SSL termination and name-based hosting, letting you access the dashboard using a host name instead of just its IP.
+Because there many types of Ingress controllers, each one with different capabilities, it may require some work to properly set up.

 ## Authentication